smscommunity/sms-guide/_game/shines/pinna/episode3.md

 {% include yt.html id="ih72PfgTrlQ" %}

 - NTSC-U/PAL Difference
-*You can run straight up, compared to having to zigzag on JP*
+*You can run straight up the ramp past the electrokoopas, compared to having to zigzag on JP*
 {% include yt.html id="SXlX0maWY6M" %}

 There are some different variations you can do for the TAS Strat detailed below.